The 5 Best Mattresses For Side Sleepers of 2026

 4. Best Budget Mattress For Side Sleepers

 The best budget mattress for side sleepers is the Brooklyn Bedding Signature Hybrid.
-This Medium hybrid mattress is best-suited for average-weight and heavier side sleepers, as you'll sink into it enough to relieve pressure.
-It's adequately conforming for lighter side sleepers as well, so it's not a bad option if you're an occasional side sleeper.
+This Medium hybrid mattress isn't as cooling as the previous pick and has worse body conformity for lighter side sleepers, but it offers similar pressure relief for average-weight and heavier side sleepers, who will sink into it enough to relieve pressure.
 Its bouncy, responsive feel helps ensure you don't feel stuck in place, while its contouring upper comfort layers help with pressure relief.

-While it's not ideal for hot sleepers, its cooling performance is still very good, so it shouldn't make you feel overheated if you don't usually sleep hot.
-It's also a good choice for sleeping with a partner, since its very good motion dissipation means you won't feel every move your partner makes.
+It's not ideal for hot sleepers, but its cooling performance is still very good, so it shouldn't make you feel overheated if you don't usually sleep hot.
+Its very good motion dissipation means you won't feel every move your partner makes.
 Unfortunately, although it includes one layer of good-quality foam, most of the foam layers are made of lower-quality materials.

 5. Best Cheap Mattress For Side Sleepers